Crime in Northern Ireland: Intimidation of Roma

 With new countries joining the European Union and the freedom of movement of people within the union, there has been an influx of people from countries such as, Lithuania, Poland, Romania, and surrounding countries.

 In June 2009, around 100 Roma gypsies from Romania had to be moved to safer houses because their windows had been smashed and racist graffiti dubbed on their houses in a Loyalist area of south Belfast.

 Theft

-The theft of Automated Teller Machines (ATMs) in recent years is on the rise.
+The theft of automated teller machines (ATMs) in recent years is on the rise.
 It is not known whether the paramilitary groups are the main perpetrators or just organised crime groups.
 The theft of such a machine in Northern Ireland involves pulling the ATM from the wall, usually with a large digger, then putting it in a waiting vehicle (usually a dump truck).

 The BBC reported on 21 October 2009 that three such incidents had occurred in one week, all involving a digger.

-In November 2009 after a 'smash and grab' incident in Dungannon, County Tyrone the Irish News newspaper released an article that revealed that there had been 13 such incidents since March 2009 in Northern Ireland.
+In November 2009 after a 'smash and grab' incident in Dungannon, County Tyrone, the Irish News newspaper released an article that revealed that there had been 13 such incidents since March 2009 in Northern Ireland.
+Inflation rises in 2023 made farming equipment in particular an attractive target for organised gangs and meant that each theft cost the rural community more than in previous years.